shakfu/py-js/README.md

 Note: it would normally be considered redundant to install two different python3 externals in your project.
 Nontheless, it's good to demonstrate that they can be used together if required.

-If there is a need to codesign / notarize the standalone, there is a [sister project](https://github.com/shakfu/maxutils)  which aims to make this straightforward..
+As a side note: if there is a need to codesign / notarize the standalone, there is a [sister project](https://github.com/shakfu/maxutils)  which aims to make this less painful.

-Please read on for further details about what the externals can do.
+Please read on for further details about what the py-js externals can do.

 Have fun!